By Paula Parker

 The Koh Yao islands are mainly populated by Muslim communities.

-These people make thir living from fishing, rice farming, rubber tree, fruit, palm and coconut plantations.
+These people make their living from fishing, rice farming, rubber tree, fruit, palm and coconut plantations.

-During the south west monsoons the Koh Yao islands are sheltered from the rainy season waves making them a great destination to spend a few relaxing days of your holidays or an enjoyable day trip.
+During the south west monsoons the Koh Yao islands are sheltered from the rainy season waves making them a great destination where you can go for a few days to relax and enjoy the calm waters.

 Koh Yao Yai is the largest Island in Phang Nga with an array of plants, animal and marine life.

 The main road that runs the entire length of the Island winds past small village communities, farms, fishing villages and many quiet beaches.